Are you a nutritionist/ nutritional therapist/ nutrition practioner/ health coach?

 Yes, of course.
 If you cancel 24 hours before your appointment time there is no charge.
 If you cancel 24 hours within your appointment time, there is a £20 cancellation fee.

-This is so everyone has a fair chance of getting an appointment, as appointment slots are often fully booked.
-It also takes me time to prepare for appointments, such as reading and analysing health questionnaires.
+This is so everyone has a fair chance of getting an appointment.
+It also takes time to prepare for appointments, such as reading and analysing health questionnaires.

 Do you have a list of author credits for images used on this website?